devmunro/otterpocket/README.md

   - ❌ `remove(key, indexOrPredicate)` — remove an item from an array
   - 🔄 `reset(key)` — reset a key to its initial value
   - 🏁 `resetAll()` — reset **all keys** to their initial values
-- 💾 Optional localStorage persistence
-- 🐟 Fun and beginner-friendly for demos

 ---